mfthomps/Labtainers/docs/questions.md

 e.g., run scans or attacks.

 When running parameterize.sh, run it as root, and then drop privilges so the container user need not be root?

+Add setting network interfaces to promisc mode from parmeterize.sh, parse startconfig from linux host and pass in list of interfaces to be promisc.